Should you call him? If you are struggling with picking up the phone – don’t call him! Find out why you lose when you cave first.

 The best thing you can do is not call him.
 Early on, leave all the initiating up to the man.
 The calling, the emailing, the asking out, etc. The most power you have is to not be available – that makes him want you more.
 Don’t squander this precious source of magnetism.

-I hope I have convinced you not to call him, but if not, you can read Rhonda Findling’s book Don’t Call That Man.
-It’s excellent and focuses also on not calling a man especially after a breakup.
+I hope I have convinced you not to call him, but if not, read Rhonda Findling’s book Don’t Call That Man.
+It’s excellent and focuses also on not calling a man after a breakup.